Airbus Mobile: Airbus A320

-The Mobile plant is a final assembly line for the Airbus A320neo family of narrow-body aircraft and previously the Airbus A320 family.
-Aircraft assembled in Mobile are destined for airlines based in North America.
-On 21 June 2015, the main fuselage components for the first aircraft built in Mobile arrived at the plant.
-The first aircraft, an A321, was delivered to JetBlue on 25 April 2016.
+The Mobile plant is a final assembly site for the Airbus A320neo family of narrow-body aircraft, and previously for the Airbus A320 family.
+Aircraft assembled in Mobile are delivered primarily to airlines based in North America.
+On June 21, 2015, the main fuselage components for the first aircraft built at the site arrived at the plant, and the first completed aircraft—an A321—was delivered to JetBlue on April 25, 2016.

-The major components of the aircraft, such as the wings and fuselage, are built in factories across Europe and sent to Saint-Nazaire, France, where four aircraft worth of parts on truck trailers are loaded onto a barge.
-After a trans-Atlantic crossing, the parts are off-loaded at the Port of Mobile, and trucked final mile to the factory for assembly.
+Major aircraft components, including the wings and fuselage sections, are manufactured at Airbus facilities across Europe and transported to Saint-Nazaire, France, where four aircraft worth of parts are loaded onto a barge.
+Following a transatlantic crossing, the parts are unloaded at the Port of Mobile and trucked to the factory for assembly.

-As of 2021, the site has the capacity to assemble seven A320 family aircraft every month.
-The company plans to add a second A320 family assembly line to increase production to 20 aircraft every month.

-The Mobile facility was the final assembly site for the last A320ceo family aircraft built, an A321 registered N129DN that was delivered to Delta Air Lines on December 16, 2021.
+As of 2021, the Mobile site had the capacity to assemble seven A320-family aircraft per month, with plans to add a second assembly line to increase output to 20 aircraft per month.
+The facility was also the final assembly site for the last A320ceo-family aircraft produced, an A321 registered N129DN, which was delivered to Delta Air Lines on December 16, 2021.
+In October 2025, Airbus opened the second A320neo-family final assembly line at the Mobile facility.